-- (i) Cul-de-sacs shall be must serve a maximum of 20 dwellings with a maximum length of 100m in length unless otherwise shown on the area's relevant Structure Plan and in the Aokautere Structure Plan area, must serve a maximum of 20 dwellings. - (ii) Cul-de-sacs in the Kikiwhenua Residential Area and Aokautere Greenfield Residential Area shall include a minimum of a 10m wide straight public open space walking link connecting the cul-de-sac bulb with an adjacent road or reserve unless otherwise shown on the area's relevant Structure Plan.
+- (i) Cul-de-sacs must serve a maximum of 20 dwellings with a maximum length of 100m unless otherwise shown on the area's relevant Structure Plan. - (ii) Cul-de-sacs in the Kikiwhenua Residential Area and Aokautere Residential Area shall include a minimum of a 10m wide straight public open space walking link connecting the cul-de-sac bulb with an adjacent road or reserve unless otherwise shown on the area's relevant Structure Plan.

-Council is seeking control over the length and use of cul-de-sacs in an endeavor endeavour to ensure street connectivity is achieved and disjointed communities are avoided with a range of transport modes available to residents.
+Council is seeking control over the length and use of cul-de-sacs in an endeavour to ensure street connectivity is achieved and disjointed communities are avoided with a range of transport modes available to residents.

-(f) Water Sensitive Design in the Kikiwhenua Residential Area and Mātangi Residential Area by the development for the 2-year, 5-year, 10-year, 20 year, and 50-year and 100 year ARI events with storm durations appropriate for the relevant receiving system using the HIRDS database, taking into account climate change effects;
+(f) Water Sensitive Design in the Kikiwhenua Residential Area and Mātangi Residential Area

 - (i) A Stormwater Management Plan must be prepared by a suitably qualified stormwater design consultant with experience in Water Sensitive Design concepts and elements.
-The Stormwater Management Plan must address the following: - a site-specific assessment of the likely changes in stormwater quantities created
+The Stormwater Management Plan must address the following: - a site-specific assessment of the likely changes in stormwater quantities created by the development for the 2-year, 5-year, 10-year, 20 year, 50-year and 100 year ARI events with storm durations appropriate for the relevant receiving system using the HIRDS database, taking into account climate change effects; - assessment of all internal stormwater infrastructure and how it will interact with the existing drainage system; - how the development will hydraulically relate to its surrounding environs, including assessment of overland flow paths and potential flood impacts; - how the stormwater management system will ensure that any changes in runoff from the site will be addressed;

-- assessment of all internal stormwater infrastructure and how it will interact with the existing drainage system; - how the development will hydraulically relate to its surrounding environs, including assessment of overland flow paths and potential flood impacts; - how the stormwater management system will ensure that any changes in runoff from the site will be addressed; - Reduction in peak flow discharges by flow attenuation; - Reduction in discharge volumes by infiltration, soakage or other means appropriate for the site (i.e., the first 5 or 10mm of daily rainfall runoff from impervious areas may need to be retained on site in certain circumstances); - The ability to use Water Sensitive Design to address stormwater runoff quality aspects; and - assessment on the impact of development (including new infrastructure) on the existing stopbanks and what mitigation may be required so as to not exacerbate the risk of piping failure
+- Reduction in peak flow discharges by flow attenuation; - Reduction in discharge volumes by infiltration, soakage or other means appropriate for the site (i.e., the first 5 or 10mm of daily rainfall runoff from impervious areas may need to be retained on site in certain circumstances); - The ability to use Water Sensitive Design to address stormwater runoff quality aspects; and - assessment on the impact of development (including new infrastructure) on the existing stopbanks and what mitigation may be required so as to not exacerbate the risk of piping failure